sailfish009/openstructure/modules/mol/mm/doc/molmm.rst

-The mol.mm module provides a wrapper around the `OpenMM <http://openmm.org>`_ molecular mechanics library to provide basic md capabilities fully embedded into the OpenStructure universe.
+The mol.mm module provides a wrapper around the `OpenMM <http://openmm.org>`_ molecular mechanics library to provide basic molecular dynamics (MD) capabilities fully embedded into the OpenStructure universe.
 The heart of every simulation is the :class:`Topology` describing how the particles of an :class:`EntityHandle` interact.
-The :class:`Simulation` finally connects the two and allows one to perform energy minimizations or move the simulation through time using an :class:`Integrator`.
+The :class:`Simulation` class connects the :class:`EntityHandle` with a :class:`Topology` and allows you to perform energy minimizations or move the simulation through time using an :class:`Integrator`.
 A :class:`Topology` can either be built from scratch by adding one interaction after the other or automatically using the :class:`TopologyCreator`.
 The process of :class:`Topology` building